-Great Bustard is particularly vulnerable to collision with powerlines because of its congregations at feeding areas in winter and at display grounds in spring (Janss and Ferrer 2000; Raab et al. in prep; Reiter 2000).
-Collisions were also reported for postbreeding period in Portugal where 16 birds collided with a powerline during one year (Marques et al. 2005).
+Great Bustard is particularly vulnerable to collision with powerlines because of its congregations at feeding areas in winter and at display grounds in spring (Janss and Ferrer 2000; Raab et al. 2009; Reiter 2000).
+Collisions were also reported for postbreeding period in Portugal where 16 birds collided with a powerline during one year (Marques et al. 2005) and also for the wintering period in Ukraine where 11 birds (Andryushchenko et al., 2002) and 6 birds (Andryushchenko et al., 2014) collided with a powerline during two years.
 Although reported from the entire range, the impact of collision on the population is difficult to assess.
-Martin et al. (Martin et al. 2007) reported that collision with powerlines was responsible for 55% of deaths during the second year of subadult Great Bustards and it appears to be the main cause of mortality for adult birds as well.
-The importance of this threat is assessed as high for the entire population, but it can be critical for some local populations (e.g. AT).
+Martin et al. (Martin et al. 2007) reported that collision with powerlines was responsible for 55 per cent of deaths during the second year of life of subadult Great Bustards and it appears to be the main cause of mortality for adult birds as well.
+The importance of this threat is assessed as high for the entire population, but it can be critical for some local and isolated populations (e.g. Austria).